Texas State Car Inspections & Emissions Test

 For emissions testing, only designated emissions counties are subject to the Texas vehicle emissions inspection and maintenance program.
 If your vehicle is registered in one of these counties, you will not be able to renew your vehicle’s annual registration if your vehicle has not passed the annual emissions inspections or otherwise complied with the inspection program’s requirements.

-As our ASE-certified technicians perform a vehicle inspection for your Texas vehicle, it’s a great opportunity to spot any issues and let you know about minor problems before they can become bigger problems down the road.
+As our ASE-certified mechanics perform a vehicle inspection for your Texas vehicle, it’s a great opportunity to spot any issues and let you know about minor problems before they can become bigger problems down the road.

 - Windshield wipers